This post may contain affiliate links. Please read my affiliate policy.

 Summer is overflowing with nutrient-dense produce.
 Take advantage of these ruby red, antioxidant-rich ingredients!

 - Ready in 5 minutes.
 Toss everything in the blender, hit blend, and you’re sipping a refreshing smoothie in less time than it takes to slice the fruit.
+You can also check out my recommended smoothie blenders for the creamiest results.

 - Peak summer produce.
 Juicy watermelon, ripe strawberries, and sweet cherries shine when they’re in season, giving this smoothie bright flavor and natural sweetness without added sugar.